tclscripts/BlackTools-TCL/README.txt

 Minimum requirements:
      o Eggdrop 1.8.x
      o Tcl 8.5 or higher.
-     o TLS package 1.7.18 or higher (for autoupdate module to work)
+     o TLS package 1.7.18 or higher (for autoupdate module to work,if not, it will be disabled)

 Most important features: